aws-samples/aws-hpc-tutorials/content/04-serverless/07-slurm-lambda-final/07-final2.md

     aws s3api list-buckets --query "Buckets[].Name" --output table
     ```

-3. Set the following variable with your S3 bucket name
+3. Set the following variable with your S3 bucket name.
+Remember to replace the **\<your-s3-bucket-name\>** with the exact name of your bucket.

    ```bash
    export MY_S3_BUCKET=<your-s3-bucket-name>